Supreme Court Accepts Muslim Ban Appeal.

 2017-JUN-26: Supreme Court accepts appeal from a Circuit Court on the Muslim ban:

 The High Court accepted the Trump Administration's appeal of the decisions on the Muslim ban from Federal appeals courts.
-The U.S. Supreme Court will hear the case in October.
+The U.S. Supreme Court will hear the case in October and probably issue its ruling during 2018-JUN.

 In the meantime, pending their final ruling, the Court agreed that the entry of some people to the U.S. could not be prohibited.
 They include people from the six countries listed in the executive order who are coming to the U.S. who had: